francois-rd/coma/docs/source/tutorials/hooks/intro.rst

     .. warning::

-        For function-based commands, the function is internally wrapped in a class, and it is this wrapper class that an init hook will receive.
+        For function-based commands, the function is internally wrapped in another object, and it is this wrapper object that an init hook receives.
 :run:
     A run hook is meant to execute or surround the execution of the command.